soneff/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationconditionsapplications-post-includeapplications.md

 |Content-Type|application/json.
 Required.|

 ## Request body
-In the request body, provide a JSON representation of the **appId** of the service principal to associate with the user flow.
+In the request body, provide a JSON representation of the **appId** of the service principal to associate with the custom authentication extension or user flow.

 ## Response